Frequently Asked Questions

 Yes.

-WildDad is not a charity.
-It is a membership-based organisation, and membership fees help cover the costs of running and growing WildDad around the country.
+WildDad is a membership-based organisation.
+Membership is $19 per month or $180 per year, and helps cover the costs of running and growing WildDad, including the WildDad app and getting new Outposts established around the country.

 Click here to learn more about membership options.